 Select some mailboxes or messages and press the capture key.
-EagleFiler will preserve the message status, label, and notes.
-You may find it helpful to use Email Archiver to separate messages by age before importing them into EagleFiler.
-In Mailsmith 2.1.5, dragging mailboxes directly to EagleFiler will not work, but you can drag mailboxes to the Finder and then drag the exported files into EagleFiler.
+EagleFiler will preserve the notes (as EagleFiler notes) and message status and label (as EagleFiler tags).
+You may find it helpful to use Email Archiver29 to separate messages by age before importing them into EagleFiler.